agupta15k/Donatify/README.md

     pip install -r requirements.txt
     ```

+	4. Make sure the database is imported from ```src/database/donationsystem.sql``` onto the sql system.

-    4. Run the below command from the main directory to start the backend application server.
+    5. Run the below command from the main directory to start the backend application server.

     ```
     python -m src.Backend.app
     ```

-    5. The backend flask application will be up and running at ```localhost:5001```
+    6. The backend flask application will be up and running at ```localhost:5001```

     **Frontend**: [Documentation](https://htmlpreview.github.io/?https://github.com/agupta15k/ncsu_se_fall22_22_pr_1/blob/frontendDocs/left-overs/0.1.0/index.html)